Spaying, Castration (Neutering) Dogs Overview

 Aggression is one of the main reasons dogs are euthanised.
 Just understanding the fact that neutering increases aggression should at least set alarm bells ringing in every Vets and rescue centres in the UK.
 But it won't change what they do, who is going to kill the goose that laid the golden eggs?

-Why don't we recommend a Vasectomy or Tubal Ligation for male dogs and a Hysterectomy for female dogs?
+Alternatives: Why don't we recommend a Vasectomy for male dogs and either Tubal Ligation or Hysterectomy for female dogs?
 Allowing the testicles and the ovaries to remain, thereby retaining these three vital hormones.
 It is called sterilisation.

 This is such a simple procedure, with the required result of removing the ability of females to become pregnant and males to impregnate females.
-Hysterectomy does not stop seasons, but if the cervix is removed at the same time it prevents pyometra, pregnancy, and bleeding during seasons.
+Tubela Ligation does not stop seasons or bleeding, However, with a Hysterectomy, if the cervix is removed at the same time it prevents pyometra, pregnancy, and bleeding during seasons.

-With a Vasectomy or Tubal ligation then male dogs cannot create sperm, far belter outcomes than the highly invasive operation of Castration and Ovariohysterectomy which reduces or removes these absolutely vital hormones.
+With a Vasectomy male dogs cannot create sperm, that is a far better outcome than the highly invasive operation of Castration and Ovariohysterectomy which reduces or removes these absolutely vital hormones.

 Surely this is a no-brainer.
 So why are Vets and The BVA not recommending these procedures?
-Given the published results of the intensive study and research, using more than 7,500 dogs by the College of Veterinary Medicine at the University of Minnesota.
-You would have thought they would have rethought this outdated and frankly dangerous strategy.
+Given the published results of the intensive study and research using more than 7,500 dogs by the College of Veterinary Medicine at the University of Minnesota.
+You would have thought they would have rethought this outdated and frankly dangerous strategy through and stop it.

 This in-depth research showed that in almost every case the neutered dogs were more reactive, moody, hypersensitive, and aggressive than the intact ones.
 The very opposite of what we are told is the normal outcome.
 Think long and hard about neutering your dogs at whatever age, but especially until your dogs have reached both physical and psychological maturity.